-considering the overlap of the wide confidence intervals.
+In terms of crps, four out of five subsets are able to outperform the benchmark persistence during unstable atmospheric conditions.
+For stable atmospheric conditions, persistence performs best.
+Generally, forecast skill is higher for the aggregated forecasts compared to those of individual turbines due to the smoothing of power fluctuation averaging.
+For three subsets unstable atmospheric conditions can be predicted more accurately than stable situations by all evaluated methods, contradicting previous results.
+A comparison of the different approaches and subsets with regard to their reliability and quantile mae is not conclusive, considering the overlap of the wide confidence intervals.
 This is a consequence of the small number of available forecasts.
-In terms of rmse, the copula approaches are able to outperform persistence for three and the deterministic OF for only one of the evaluated subsets during unstable atmospheric conditions (cf. Table 2).
+In terms of RMSE, the copula approaches are able to outperform persistence for three and the deterministic OF for only one of the evaluated subsets during unstable atmospheric conditions (see Table 2).
 During stable cases, persistence is most accurate for all five subsets.
-Overall, scores are very similar for the three tested approaches and none of them can be identified as superior.
+Overall, scores are very similar for the three tested approaches, and none of them can be identified as superior.

 The analysis of the covariance matrices revealed their dynamic behaviour over time.
 The sliding-window approach allows the covariances to adapt to changing atmospheric conditions.
-In Figure 12 we show average empirical and exponential covariance matrices of subset 1 for different conditions.
+In Fig. 12 we show average empirical and exponential covariance matrices of subset 1 for different conditions.
 We distinguish between atmospheric stability, average power production of free-flow wind turbines (GT30, GT37, GT44, GT51, GT58, GT64, GT69, GT73) and average wind direction of turbines GT30-GT75.
 We select covariances considering conditions during the 6 h time window used for copula training.